wordpress-mobile/WordPress-BlackBerry-Legacy/readme.txt

 products are licensed under licensed under the GNU Library or Lesser General Public License (LGPL).
 See the respective web pages for a copy of the license.
 The modified source code for kXML-RPC is included with this source distribution, in the "thirdparty" source directory.
-- WordPress for BlackBerry uses a small number of class from LogicMail <http://logicmail.org/>.
+- WordPress for BlackBerry uses a small number of classes from LogicMail <http://logicmail.org/>.
-Those class are used for characters encoding.
+Those classes are used for characters encoding.